 Important Note: Rainy River Community College does not accept a high school IEP or 504 Plan as appropriate documentation of disability, but will accept the Evaluation Summary Report that is associated with the IEP, as long as it meets the documentation of disability guidelines.

-2. Schedule an appointment with Amy Amundsen, Disability Services Coordinator to discuss needs and develop a reasonable accommodation plan if qualifying for services.
+2. Schedule an appointment with Amy Amundsen, Accessibility Services Coordinator to discuss needs and develop a reasonable accommodation plan if qualifying for services.